-This ILFP encompasses 11,599,769 acres covering 12 Service Areas, each being an 8-digit Hydrological Unit (HU) - depicted in Figure 1 and described in Table 1.
-The only exception is that we have combined 04140202 and 04140203 because of the small size of 04140203 and they both flow to Lake Ontario.
-The use of 8 Digit HU's allows for wetland planning on a watershed scale that is large enough to be successful while still addressing the need for local compensation.
-The Wetland Trust (TWT) will provide compensatory mitigation for permitted impacts within the same service area in which the impacts occur, unless the district engineer in consultation with the IRT has agreed to an exemption.
+This ILFP encompasses 12,421,971 acres covering 16 Service Areas, each being all or part of an 8-digit Hydrological Unit Area (HUA) - depicted in Figure 1 and described in Table 1.
+The Schoharie and Upper Delaware HUA's have been separated to accommodate needs of the New York City (NYC) Water Supply Watershed.
+The use of 8 Digit HUA's allows for wetland planning on a watershed scale that is large enough to be successful while still addressing the need for local compensation.
+The Wetland Trust, Inc. (TWT) will provide compensatory mitigation for permitted impacts within the same service area in which the impacts occur, unless the district engineer in consultation with the IRT has agreed to an exemption.
 The exemption request would be for an adjacent service area.